thatemilio/butor/readme.md

   });
 ```

-All that's left is to start the tour.
+All that's left is to teach the user.

 ```javascript
   tutor.teach();